lubiana/no-framework-tutorial/10-invoker.md

 ### Invoker

-Currently all our Actions need to implement the RequestHandlerInterface, which forces us to accept the Request as the one and only argument to our handle function, but most of the time we only need a few attributes in our Action a long with some services and not the whole Requestobject with all its various properties.
+Currently, all our Actions need to implement the RequestHandlerInterface, which forces us to accept the Request as the one and only argument to our handle function, but most of the time we only need a few attributes in our Action a long with some services and not the whole Request object with all its various properties.

-If we take our Hello action for example we only need a response object, the time service and the 'name' information from the request-uri.
-And as that class only provides one simple method we could easily make that invokable as we alreay named the class hello and it would be redundant to also call the the method hello.
+If we take our Hello action for example we only need a response object, the clock service and the 'name' information from the request-uri.
+And as that class only provides one simple method we could easily make that invokable as we already named the class hello, and it would be redundant to also call the method hello.
 So an updated version of that class could look like this:

 ```php